anaPau-24/Project_Data_Professions_career_shift/README.md

 ### Conclusions

-- Where the hypotheses true?
+- Were the hypotheses true?
 - What recommendations can be given to the stakeholder?
 - What are the next steps for  refining the Analysis?